ltroj/obsidian-short-callout/README.md

-# Short callout CSS snippet for Obsidian
+# 📣 Short callout CSS snippet for Obsidian

+Short callouts are useful for brief lines of information that should appear close to the preceding paragraph.

 ## Usage